 Risk Who it effects How is this controlled?
-General Slips trips and falls All Activities played in the barn must be suitable, as a guide: No contact sports like rugby Sports games should be played as appropriate Check the condition of the floor and change the plan if the floor is wet and or slippery Water egress from All Staff aware this is a potential and to brief group poor weather leading accordingly to slips, trips and falls If the activity cannot be made safe then the activity should be altered Structure All INSPECTION interval TBC Overcrowding leading All Maximum users in the barn is 400 to difficulties in evacuating Internal structure Climbing the all Access to supervised groups only internal structure of No entry signs the barn without a rope All groups should be considered as appropriate leading to falls from before being allowed access to the barn.
-The height onto concrete barn internal structure has potential access floor and significant points for people to climb high (up to 9M) injury and or death (internal framework, wooden structure, the climbing wall).
-Careful consideration to the groups, their background and displayed behaviour should be considered by their member of staff before being allowed access Climbing wall - see climb oing NOP and RA Sports facilities Damage to facilities Barn The barn is designed to be robust, lights are though ball and contact designed to take an impact as is the shutter door sports Llears Facilities to be absoluted by Construction Cons Facilities failing leading Users Facilities to be checked before use by staff to make sure they are suitable and safe. to injuries to users make sure they are suitable and safe Equipment checked before use - Faulty equipment isolated and removed from use. isolated and removed from use
+General Slips trips and falls All Activities played in the barn must be suitable, as a guide: No contact sports like rugby Sports games should be played as appropriate Check the condition of the floor and change the plan if the floor is wet and or slippery Water egress from poor weather leading to slips, trips and falls All Staff aware this is a potential and to brief group accordingly If the activity cannot be made safe then the activity should be altered Structure All Designed by reputable company Build by competent people INSPECTION interval TBC Overcrowding leading to difficulties in evacuating All Maximum users in the barn is 4003 fire exits in place Internal structure Climbing the internal structure of the barn without a rope leading to falls from height onto concrete floor and significant injury and or death all Access to supervised groups only No entry signs All groups should be considered as appropriate before being allowed access to the barn.
+The barn internal structure has potential access points for people to climb high (up to 9M) (internal framework, wooden structure, the climbing wall).
+Careful consideration to the groups, their background and displayed behaviour should be considered by their member of staff before being allowed access Climbing wall - see climb ing NOP and RA Sports facilities Damage to facilities though ball and contact sports Barn • The barn is designed to be robust, lights are designed to take an impact as is the shutter door Facilities failing leading to injuries to users Users Facilities to be checked before use by staff to make sure they are suitable and safe

-Running into the wall and supporting pillars Users Games played are appropriate for the group in the barn, this will be risk assessed dynamically by the staff No additional padding is used so all groups told to stay away of hazards through a briefing at the start of activity Archery in the barn All All Archery NOP followed Signs to be placed on all doors warning of archery in progress Nets must be used to prevent damage to barn wall Shooting must be done away from entry points, rule of thumb is shoot from West to East side of the Barn Only archery group can use the barn, no other groups permitted Groups and events Evacuating in an emergency All users Fire doors checked in line with fire risk assessment 3 fire door in place Maximum users set see general Risk Assessment Visiting groups / group leaders made aware of fire evacuating during welcome brief and information cascade down to all users
+Equipment checked before use - Faulty equipment isolated and removed from use Running into the wall and supporting pillars Users Games played are appropriate for the group in the barn, this will be risk assessed dynamically by the staff No additional padding is used so all groups told to stay away of hazards through a briefing at the start of activity Archery in the barn All All Archery NOP followed Signs to be placed on all doors warning of archery in progress Nets must be used to prevent damage to barn wall Shooting must be done away from entry points, rule of thumb is shoot from West to East side of the Barn Only archery group can use the barn, no other groups permitted Groups and events Evacuating in an emergency All users Fire doors checked in line with fire risk assessment 3 fire door in place Maximum users set see general Risk Assessment Visiting groups / group leaders made aware of fire evacuating during welcome brief and information cascade down to all users